soobeenpark/FreshTracks/README.md

 4. PyMODM - ODM/ORM-like layer above PyMongo

 Please refer to `requirements.txt` to view the full list of dependencies used. <br>

-In order to run this script, the username, password, app client\_id, and app client\_secret need to be set in a separate `praw.ini` config file.